Find synonyms Find exact match

 Oral antibiotics — Oral vancomycin (125 mg four times daily) should be initiated promptly for severely ill patients.
 Some data suggest that levels achieved with higher dosing of vancomycin (500 mg four times daily) may be equivalent to levels with standard dosing .
 Nevertheless, many clinicians favor higher dosing for severe disease although there is no supportive evidence .

-For patients with severe disease who do not demonstrate clinical improvement with oral vancomycin, administration of therapy with fidaxomicin is reasonable.
+For patients with severe disease who do not demonstrate clinical improvement with oral vancomycin, administration of therapy with fidaxomicin (200 mg orally twice daily) is reasonable.
 Additional data are needed on the efficacy of fidaxomicin in the setting of severe disease.
 (See 'Fidaxomicin' above.)

 For circumstances in which neither vancomycin nor fidaxomicin is available, oral metronidazole (500 mg three times daily or 250 mg four times daily for 14 days) may be administered, although it is less effective than vancomycin .

 Intravenous antibiotics — Severely ill patients with ileus may have markedly delayed passage of oral antibiotics from the stomach to the colon.
-These individuals may benefit from the addition of intravenous metronidazole at a dose of 500 mg every eight hours.
-Fecal concentrations in the therapeutic range can be achieved with this regimen because of biliary and intestinal excretion of the drug [24-26].
+These individuals may benefit from the addition of intravenous metronidazole (500 mg every eight hours).
+Fecal concentrations in the therapeutic range can be achieved with this regimen because of biliary and intestinal excretion of the drug [25-27].
 However, it is uncertain whether intravenous therapy alone is as effective as oral therapy, so oral therapy should be administered whenever feasible .

 Intravenous vancomycin has no effect on C. difficile colitis since vancomycin is not excreted into the colon.